aurora-opensource/xviz/docs/getting-started/overview.md

 The data is divided into directories for each data types and each type has one file per KITTI frame.
 A _frame_ here represents the data at that point in time.
-We will process each KITTI frame and convert them into an XVIZ frame.
+We will process each KITTI frame and convert them into an XVIZ message.

 The KITTI data provides us a rich set of source material, including: